 I think I remember the experience so vividly because it is the first time I realized that the world of adults is a pretend world because adults themselves, by and large, are actors, at least most of the time.
 The whole thing was as unconvincing as a movie with a split-second audio delay.
 I could actually see with my eyes the various distances between individuals and their place in time.
 There were a few who were consumed in the present moment, those who either could not or cared not to save face.
 But most kept some measured distance from that moment of death.
 I was learning that day something about the relationship between being and time or, less philosophically, empathy and being human.

 Being human has something to do with being cut off from the whole and yet somehow still part of it.
 Humans are at once islands of consciousness and a sea of connectedness.
 Empathy describes the gravity in the tide on every shore, pulling fragments of sand into the sea and blurring the lines of selfhood.
-And it becomes far more empirically measurable whenever death is in the air, because grief is the sharp other edge of empathy, and it is the edge that crashes against the surface at death and pulls something in the human out like a riptide, something irreversibly lost at sea.
+And it becomes far more empirically measurable whenever death is in the air, because grief is the sharp edge of empathy, and it is the edge that crashes against the surface at death and pulls something human out like a riptide, something irreversibly lost at sea.

 Empathy with the dead is a kind of death, because it reveals the capacity for life to be shared like a hypostatic union.
 It reveals that the archipelago of human life is not void of isthmuses.
 We call those sandy land bridges love.
 Grief, then, or empathy with the dead, is experienced as a sharing in the loss of a life that was shared together in love.
 It hurts like you would imagine death hurting if death were something you could feel.
 Turns out you can.
 And so, humans can feel death and the people looking at the ones feeling it can almost see death in the manifestation of their grief, like the way you can see a demon when it manifests through its human host, or like the way you can see a baby when it kicks a woman’s belly from the inside.
 Grief throws and thrusts the soul around with such irrepressible immediacy that the embodied bereaver is contorted into the shape of a wordless groan, or of Edvard Munch’s Scream.